trek10inc/serverless-secrets/README.md

 }
 ```

 Use the magic string in your `_meta`folder to denote an encrypted secret.
 Prefixing any variable with `secret::` tells the plugin to fetch and decrypt it.
 Postfixing a secret with `::{version}` tells it to fetch a version of the given number.
-(You could probably use alphanumberic too if you wanted.)
+(You could probably use alphanumeric too if you wanted.)
 ```
 # _meta/variables/s-variables-common.json
 # _meta/variables/s-variables-stage.json